rohitvermaaa/Voice_Assistant_using_Python/README.md

-Sure, here's a README.md file for your Python AI Personal Assistant:

 # Python AI Personal Assistant

 This is a Python-based AI personal assistant that can perform various tasks, including answering questions, providing weather updates, opening websites, and more.
 It uses speech recognition to understand voice commands and text-to-speech synthesis to provide responses.